Skip to main content

 About Leadership Demographics in Theatre and Performing Arts for Children and Young People (TYA)

-Within ASSITEJ, this project also overlaps with IIAN’s goals and will make for deeper connections and collaboration across the different networks and centres.
+Within ASSITEJ International, this project also overlaps with IIAN’s goals and will make for deeper connections and collaboration across the different networks and centres.

 How are we doing it?

-In line with ASSITEJ We are approaching TYA as works with/for/by young people aged 0-18 years.
+In line with ASSITEJ International, we are approaching TYA as work with/for/by young people aged 0-18 years.
 This project is divided into three parts

-1. Consultation with ASSITEJ with the research committee and ASSITEJ National Centres to interrogate a range of ‘keywords’ relating to TYA and leadership demographics (e.g. gender, background, equality) to understand how – and to what extent – they might be used within and across different contexts.
-Alongside this, it draws on scholarship, national and government websites (e.g. UNESCO, Eurostat) and reports to help us consider the rationale and approaches in which world leaders and policy-makers select and measure these ‘variables’.
+1. Consultation between ASSITEJ International, the research committee, and ASSITEJ National Centres to investigate a range of ‘keywords’ relating to TYA and leadership demographics (e.g. gender, background, equality) to understand how – and to what extent – they might be used within and across different contexts.
+At the same time, drawing on scholarship, national and government websites (e.g., UNESCO, Eurostat), and reports to help us consider the rationale and approaches in which world leaders and policy-makers select and measure these ‘variables.’

 2. Survey: we will engage with participants through a series of questions to establish patterns and gather insights into leadership demographics in their respective contexts.